Author's Notes: This is for swingdancer23's Dare Forum and this dare was Sub-Villagers. And since I'm a big StH/HoLV fan, I did it on them! Enjoy! 8D

 The blue haired girl looked at him, taking a step closer.
 She reached up, placing her hands on his cheeks and making him look at her.
 "Woody, that's not a good enough reason!
-You were mean to me and hurt my feelings when I only wanted to play with you because I liked you too!"
+You're mean to me and hurt my feelings when I only wanted to play with you because I liked you, too!"

 Woody stared at the girl, crimson coloring his cheeks.
 "W-wha-" He got cut off quickly as Martha gave him a quick kiss to his lips.
-"W-what do you think y-you're d-doing?"
+"W-what do you think you're d-doing?"

 The boy straightened out his bandana, huffing and crossing his arms.
 His face was still as red as a tomato.
 He really needed to get over this.
 "If I feel like it..."
 Even Martha should know that it meant he would be there early.

 She smiled, waving at him.
 "Bye, Woody!
 See you tomorrow!"

 "Woody?
 Are you all right?"

 The old man shook his head as he looked up from his drink.
 There was Martha, in her usual nursing outfit.
 It had been such a long time since that day.
 Feelings have changed but he was glad that their friendship had stayed intact.
 "I was just... thinking about the past."

 Wallace chuckled from his spot at the counter, cleaning a cup.
 "We were a bunch of rascals back then, weren't we?"

 Martha chuckled.
 "Indeed you were.
 It's strange to believe so much time has passed since our childhood days."